istio/istio.io/content/docs/examples/advanced-gateways/wildcard-egress-hosts/index.md

 For example, you may want to configure egress control for access to more general wildcard domains like `*.com` or `*.org`.

-Configuring HTTPS traffic to arbitrary wildcard domains introduces a challenge for Istio gateways.
+Configuring traffic to arbitrary wildcard domains introduces a challenge for Istio gateways.
 In the previous section you directed the traffic to _www.wikipedia.org_, which was made known to your gateway during configuration.
 The gateway, however, would not know the IP address of any arbitrary host it receives in a request.
 This is due to a limitation of [Envoy](https://www.envoyproxy.io), the proxy used by the default Istio egress gateway.